neil3d/neil3d/README.md

+> Revenge is a luxury we can’t afford
+> Arthur Morgan

 > GPUs are the only type of parallel processor that has ever seen widespread success,...because developers generally don’t know they are parallel!
 > [Matt Pharr](https://www.pharr.org/matt/talks/graphicshardware.pdf)